ankushsin/-Stock-Price-Candle-Analysis---Spring-Boot-Project/README.md

 2. Login
    Endpoint:- http://localhost:8089/customers/signIn (GET)
-   Description:- This is authenticating user.
+   Description:- This is authenticating the user.
 * StockController:-
 1. Save Candles to DB
    Save Stock Candle:
    HTTP Method: POST
    URL: URL: http://localhost:8089/api/stock-candles
-   Description:- This is for storing data from JSON file to DB.
+   Description:- This is for storing data from JSON files to DB.

 2. Get Stock Candle by ID:
    HTTP Method: GET